Umayya ibn Khalaf: Opposition to Islam

 Umayyah was involved in the pagan religious ceremonies of Mecca, where he distributed perfume in the square of the Kaaba.

 After Muhammad began to preach against idolatry, Umayyah became a staunch opponent of the new teaching.
-He used to slander Muhammad, and it is about him that Allah revealed Surah Humaza: "Woe to the slanderer and backbiter".
+He used to slander Muhammad, and it is about him that the Surah Humaza refers: "Woe to the slanderer and backbiter".

 He subjected his slave Bilal ibn Rabah to torture for having adopted Islam.
 He forced Bilal to lie on hot desert sand and pinned him down with a heavy stone on his chest.
 When Bilal still refused to denounce Islam, a heavy person was to jump on the stone.
 Bilal kept repeating, "Ahad!
 Ahad!"
 (One (God)!
 One (God)!)

 Friendship with Abd al-Rahman

 Ummayah had a very close and dear friend named Abdu Amr.
-Their friendship was strained when Abdu Amr converted to Islam.
-Abdu Amr changed his name to Abd al-Rahman and later emigrated to Medina.
-Not only that, but to Ummayah's chagrin and dismay, Abdu Amr then gave his sister in marriage to Bilal ibn Rabah, a black man who had previously been Ummayah's slave.
+Their friendship was strained when Abdu Amr converted to Islam and changed his name to Abd al-Rahman and later emigrated to Medina.
+Not only that, but to Ummayah's chagrin and dismay, Abdu Amr then gave his sister in marriage to Bilal ibn Rabah, Ummayah's former slave.
 All of these events caused pain and dismay, but in tribal societies at that time, ties of childhood friendship were extraordinarily strong and lasting.
 Ummayah retained affection and a sense of duty towards his old friend, which was reciprocated.
-Because of their friendship, the two friends formed a written agreement, according to which Abdul Rahman was to protect Umayah's property and family in Medina, while Umayyah would protect Abd-al-Rahman's property and family in Mecca.
+Because of their friendship, the two friends formed a written agreement according to which Abdul Rahman was to protect Umayah's property and family in Medina, while Umayyah would protect Abd-al-Rahman's property and family in Mecca.
 While drafting the document, when Abd al-Rahman was referred to by his new (Islamic) name, Umayyah protested, saying "I do not know any Ar-Rahman" and requested that the pre-Islamic name, "Abdu Amr," be used.
 It is another measure of the reciprocity of affection between them that Abd al-Rahman yielded, and was referred to as "Abdu Amr" in the document.

 Friendship with Sa'd

 Umayyah was also a good friend of Sa'd ibn Mua'dh.
 When Umayyah was in Medina on his way to Syria, he used to stay with Sa'd and when Sa'd was in Mecca, he used to stay with Umayah.

-Prior to the Battle of Badr, Sa'd visited Mecca once to perform his Umrah with Umayyah, when they came across Abu Jahl.
-They had an argument, and as it became heated, Sa'd threatened Abu Jahl with stopping the Meccan trade route to Syria and informed Umayyah that his life was threatened by Muhammad.
+Prior to the Battle of Badr, Sa'd visited Mecca once to perform his Umrah.
+While he was with Umayyah, they came across Abu Jahl and had an argument.
+As the argument got heated, Sa'd threatened Abu Jahl with stopping the Meccan trade route to Syria.
+He then informed Umayyah that Umayyah's life was threatened by Muhammad.